TomoeMami/beancountfava-for-windows/README.md

 **[中文使用说明](https://github.com/TomoeMami/beancountfava-for-windows/blob/master/README_CN.md)**

+> [!IMPORTANT]
+> [2025-01-06 Monday 09:26] Update: After testing, it is possible to install fava and beancount directly on Windows via pip.
+However, you need to check the released files on the [beancount PyPI page](https://pypi.org/project/beancount/#files) and pay attention to the "cp3xx" version.
+>
+> If you have installed the latest version of Python (currently Python 3.13), you will notice that compiling is required when installing beancount via pip.
+>
+> The whl files included in the beancount 3.0.0 release on June 17, 2024, are precompiled up to cp312 (Python 3.12).
+For newer Python versions, you will need to install compilers like MSVC.
+If there are no specific version requirements, it is recommended to downgrade to Python 3.12, which can be installed directly from the Microsoft Store.
+>
+> The following content is no longer necessary.
+If there are users who are unfamiliar with installing Python, they can continue to refer to and use it.
 # Installing the Compressed Package to the System

 1. Download the `fava.zip` file packaged by GitHub Actions from either the [Release page](https://github.com/TomoeMami/beancountfava-for-windows/releases) or the [Artifacts page](https://github.com/TomoeMami/beancountfava-for-windows/actions).